JarDeVSon/CypressAutomation/README.md

-# CypressAutomation
-The Importance of a Cypress Test Pipeline for Software Quality.
+# The Importance of a Cypress Test Pipeline for Software Quality.

 I will share the importance of a Cypress testing pipeline to ensure software quality.
 Cypress is a modern and efficient testing framework that allows you to automate front-end, API, and end-to-end tests.